skriegman/2019-RSS/README.md

 Installation
 ------------

-Install [Anaconda](https://docs.continuum.io/anaconda/install#) as your Python (2.7) distribution.
-Anaconda includes the following required packages: scipy, numpy, networkx, decorator.
+The first step is to install [Anaconda](https://docs.continuum.io/anaconda/install#) as your Python 2.7 distribution on a linux machine.

-networkx must be <2.0.
+Next, networkx must be <2.0.
 When networkx updated 1.0-->2.0 some function changed and I haven't updated the python code to reflect this change.

     pip install networkx==1.11